rasmusson/MockIDP/README.md

 This file can typically be exported from the product that is used.

+The path to the MockIDP.properties is by default ./MockIDP.properties if the file is placed elsewhere the MOCKIDP_PROPERTIES environment variable is used to specify this.

 The idp-metadata.xml shows an example of a metadata file that represents the services in the IDP.
 The only services that are actually supported are ArtifactResolutionService and SingleSignOnService with HTTP-Redirect binding